onnx/tensorflow-onnx/README.md

 pip install tensorflow-gpu
 ```
 ## Install runtime
-Install the runtime of your choice that capable of running ONNX model if you want to run tests.
+If you want to run tests, install a runtime that can run ONNX models.
 For example:

 ONNX Runtime (available for Linux, Windows, and Mac):